imagine-church/canton_design_system/README.md

 - _Dark Theme:_ Clean dark theme with all elements modified.

 ## TODO
-- [ ] Desktop Support
-    - [ ] Typography System
+- [ ] Migrate to null saftey
 - [ ] Reconfigure design system on figma to use new elements
-- [ ] Migrate to null saftey

 ## Dependencies
 - flutter_page_transition: